-Unconditional acceptance in the Global M.B.A. or a specialized M.B.A. program and the M.S. programs requires that the student has earned a U.S. or equivalent bachelor's degree from an accredited institution with a cumulative GPA of 2.75 or better.
+Unconditional acceptance in the Global M.B.A. program and the M.S. programs in accounting, information technology, finance, international business, marketing, organizational leadership and sport administration requires that the student has earned a U.S. or equivalent bachelor's degree from an accredited institution with a cumulative GPA of 2.75 or better.
 Student is subject to program availability at the time of matriculation.